State Activity Tracker

 Minnesota

-State agencies published their first advertising spending information on Feb.
-1, 2026, to comply with government advertising transparency requirements that were part of the 2025 omnibus budget.
-The data from more than a dozen state departments shows that those agencies spend an average of 29 percent of their ad dollars with local news outlets.
-The transparency language was initially part of a government advertising set-aside bill, SF2600, that required state agencies to direct 50 percent of their advertising budgets to local news.
-The language in the omnibus budget was softened to “encourage” government agencies to advertise with local news “when practicable.”
-Both versions required the state to annually report on the percentage of advertising placed with local news and, specifically, with local newspapers, as well as the total spend on advertising.
+On Feb.
+1, 2026, state agencies published advertising spending data for the first time under the transparency requirements included in the2025 omnibus budget.
+Rebuild Local News’ analysis of more than a dozen departments shows that those agencies spend an average of 29 percent of their ad dollars with local news outlets.
+The transparency language originated in SF2600, a 2025 proposal that would have required state agencies to direct 50 percent of their advertising budgets to local news.
+The language in the omnibus budget was softened to “encourage” agencies to advertise with local news “when practicable,” while retaining annual reporting on total spending and the share placed with local news and, specifically, local newspapers.
 The Minnesota Newspaper Association and Minnesota News Media Institute led the efforts to pass the transparency bill.

 Nevada